skwakman/nodejs-maven-plugin/README.md

 Extracts a NodeJS executable to a Maven build environment.
 Requires Maven 3.x or higher.

+### Configuration
+This plugin has two configuration parameters:
+* `targetDirectory` contains the directory in which the node binaries will be extracted
+* `overwrite` set to `false` to prevent this plugin from extracting the binary if it already exists in the `targetDirectory`.
+This helps speed up the build.

 ### Usage
 The following POM plugin configuration will extract the NodeJs executable to directory `${basedir}/target/nodejs/`